sparkle-project/sparkle-project.github.io/documentation/sandboxing/index.md

 * Use Xcode's Archive Organizer to [Distribute your App](/documentation#4-distributing-your-app), which will re-sign your XPC Services with a Developer ID certificate and preserve entitlements / hardened runtime during export
 * Avoid using the Installer Connection & Status Services above, which both need entitlements targetting your application's bundle identifier

-Then you can probably skip onto [Adding the XPC Services](#adding-the-xpc-services) section.
+Then you can probably skip onto [Adding the XPC Services](#adding-the-xpc-services) section and do not need to specially re-sign these services.

 Otherwise if you use alternate methods of distributing your application, or you need to use a different certificate for development, you can code sign these services by running the `bin/codesign_xpc_service` script.
 For example: